cforsythe10/Boldly/backend/elixir/boldly/README.md

 ## Makefile ##

 `PLEASE` do not run anything aside from the following commands unless you know what you're doing (these commands should be prefaced with the word `make` from the command line).

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Operating on AWS ##

+The following are instructions on what `MAKE` commands to run for the server and when.

+All commands should be run from `Boldly/backend/elixir/boldly`.

+### Updating Tables/Schemas ###
+**Before you pull from github**, make sure you run this command: `make git-reset`. **THIS WILL DELETE ALL DATA IN THE DATABASE**

+Then, once the latest schemas/migrations have been pulled from github, test it with `make aws-test` and make a few API calls to ensure everything is working.

+If everything is fine, run `make run-aws-detached`.
+This will run it as a background process, and you can exit your shell without worry.

+### Stopping the Background Process ###
+Run `make stop-aws-detached` if you just wish to stop the process from running without deleting anything from the database.
+This will find the process and kill it automatically.

+### Other Commands ###
+`make setup-aws-psql` - runs `mix ecto.setup` to setup the DB with the appropriate tables and fields. *Do not run when the process is running in the background*

+`make reset-aws-db` - runs `mix ecto.drop` to delete all the tables and their associated data. *Do not run when the process is running in the background*

 ## Learn more